 What is emotion dismissing?

-Emotion dismissing is ignoring, denying or trivializing the expression of emotions, especially negative ones.
+Emotion dismissing is ignoring, denying, or trivializing the expression of emotions, especially negative ones.
 An emotion dismissing parent is a parent who consciously or unconsciously belittles their child’s negative feelings or emotional expression.
 They invalidate their child’s emotions and make the child feel bad about having those feelings.
-Such parents often try to convince the child to change the their feeling into a positive one.
+Such parents often try to convince the child to change their feelings into positive ones.

 Examples of Parents Dismissing Children’s Emotions